What is CFR Incoterms ? Cost and Freight Shipping

 CFR Air Freight

-In air freight, the seller must ensure that all necessary documentation is provided, but they are not required to arrange for insurance.
-Buyers should consider obtaining insurance to protect against potential loss or damage during transit.
-Understanding CFR in the context of both sea freight and air freight helps both parties navigate responsibilities and risks effectively.
+Documentation in air freight is similar, where the seller provides all required documents, but they do not have to make any arrangement for insurance.
+In fact, buyers are highly encouraged to get insurance because loss or damage may occur during transit.
+Understanding what CFR means in regard to both sea freight and air freight helps both parties understand their responsibilities and risks.

 CFR Risks and Costs for the Seller